Mina in Chautauqua County, New York — The American Northeast (Mid-Atlantic)

 Erected by Town of Mina.

 Location.
 42° 7.168′ N, 79° 44.043′ W. Marker is in Mina, New York, in Chautauqua County.
 Marker is at the intersection of Main Street (New York State Route 430) and Pleasant Street, on the left when traveling east on Main Street.
-Touch for map.
 Marker is in the hamlet of Findley Lake, at the north end of the lake.
 It is practically atop the dam, and is next to a modern stylized version of a mill - the site of the Swartz Mill 1892-1949.
+Touch for map.
 Marker is at or near this postal address: 10400 Main Street, Findley Lake NY 14736, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Veterans Memorial / Revolutionary War Memorial (within shouting distance of this marker); Ebenezer Skellie (approx. 3.3 miles away); Colt's Station (approx. 4.6 miles away in Pennsylvania); To the Perpetual Memory (approx. 7.6 miles away); In Grateful Tribute Here Stood a Station of the Underground Railroad (approx. 7.6 miles away); Peter Ripley Residence (approx. 7.6 miles away); Log Dwelling (approx. 7.6 miles away).
+Veterans Memorial / Revolutionary War Memorial (within shouting distance of this marker); Ebenezer Skellie Colt's Station (approx. 4.6 miles away in Pennsylvania); To the Perpetual Memory (approx. 7.6 miles away); In Grateful Tribute (approx. 7.6 miles away); Here Stood a Station of the Underground Railroad (approx. 7.6 miles away); Peter Ripley Residence (approx. 7.6 miles away); Log Dwelling (approx. 7.6 miles away).
 Touch for a list and map of all markers in Mina.

 Credits.
 This page was last revised on May 19, 2018.
-This page originally submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.
-This page has been viewed 75 times since then.
+It was originally submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.
+This page has been viewed 145 times since then and 27 times this year.
 Photos: 1, 2, 3. submitted on May 19, 2018, by Anton Schwarzmueller of Wilson, New York.

 Editor’s want-list for this marker.
 Image of Findley Lake near the marker. • Can you help?